Mizkif: 2016–2020: Early career

-2020–present
+2020–present: Established streaming years

 In March 2020, Mizkif garnered attention after he made over $5,600 during a sleeping stream.
 In an interview with Wired, he stated, "Most streams can be very draining.
 This stream was the opposite.
 It was very easy.
 It was honestly a nice break from my normal routine of playing games all day."

 Mizkif was the third-most-watched Twitch streamer during the 2020 United States presidential election, trailing fellow streamers Trainwreckstv and HasanAbi.

 On October 11, 2020, Mizkif, along with fellow Twitch streamers Asmongold, Esfand, Rich Campbell, and Tips Out, announced the launch of their new gaming organization, One True King.

 Mizkif hit one million followers on Twitch on January 18, 2021.

 In October 2021, Mizkif appeared on the infamous Twitch leaks, which revealed the top Twitch streamers earnings from August 2019 to October 2021.
 Mizkif was ranked 23rd on the list, with a reported payout of $2,086,548.21 during this time period.

-On March 2022, Mizkif won Best Just Chatting Streamer at the 2021 Streamer Awards.
+In March 2022, Mizkif won Best Just Chatting Streamer at the 2021 Streamer Awards.
 He was also nominated for Streamer of the Year at the same ceremony.

 On September 19, 2022, Mizkif was accused by fellow Twitch streamer Trainwreckstv of downplaying and covering up an incident where his roommate and fellow streamer CrazySlick allegedly sexually assaulted female streamer AdrianahLee.
 Later that day, streamer Ice Poseidon, whom Mizkif worked with during his early streaming career, published a set of comments made by Mizkif from 2018 to 2019, characterized as racist and homophobic.
 The following day, as a result of the aforementioned incidents, Mizkif was placed on leave by One True King.
 According to the Texas-based law firm Jackson Walker, the investigation's counsel did not find direct evidence that Mizkif attempted to minimize or cover up sexual assault, as alleged.
 His status as an OTK member was reinstated.
 Later on January 2, 2023, Mizkif uploaded a video apologizing for the "insensitive" and "tone-deaf" behavior he displayed in a broadcast from early October.

-Mizkif was banned from Twitch on January 13, 2023, after watching banned streamer content named "Grossgore" during a livestream.
+Mizkif was banned from Twitch on January 13, 2023, after watching the banned streamer Grossgore during a livestream.
 He was eventually unbanned less than 24 hours later.

 On February 7, 2023, Mizkif was banned on Twitch for violating the DMCA after he watched an American reality TV series called MILF Manor on his Twitch channel.
 He was then unbanned a day later.
 On May 28, 2023, Mizkif announced that he had joined Rumble, a video hosting site, and would stream some of his content on the platform.